Commercial marketplace transact capabilities

 - Mandatory financial information includes payout account and tax profile.

 For more information on setting up these accounts, see Manage your commercial marketplace account in Partner Center.

 Requirements for specific offer types

-Virtual machine – Select from free, bring-your-own-license, or pay-as-you-go-pricing models and present as plans defined at the offer level.
+Azure Virtual Machine: Select from free, BYOL, or usage-based pricing models.
 On the customer's Azure bill, Microsoft presents the publisher software license fees separately from the underlying Azure infrastructure fees.
-Azure infrastructure fees are driven by use of the publisher software.
+Azure infrastructure fees are driven by use of the publisher’s software.

-- Review the publishing patterns by storefront for examples on how your solution maps to an offer type and configuration.
+- Review the publishing patterns by online store for examples on how your solution maps to an offer type and configuration.